nestordemeure/ManifoldMixupV2/README.md

 Add a demonstration notebook (see [mixup](https://docs.fast.ai/callbacks.mixup.html)).

-Test ways to improve runtime by interleaving the batch run and the shuffled batch run.
+Test ways to improve runtime :
+- interleaving the batch run and the shuffled batch run (increase memory usage)
+- using the output of a batch for the next batch (might fail due to gradients being zeroed out between batches)